Sheriff-Hoti/react-docker/README.md

 # react-docker
-Starter files for a dockerised react container
+Starter files for a dockerized react container